 As much as it hurts to say, avoid alcohol during the weeks leading up to your big day.
 Alcohol can make your skin look red by dilating your blood vessels.
 Additionally, it can make you appear puffy due to its sulfur-bearing gases and other qualities that weaken your immune system. to stay as healthy as possible, avoid alcohol before the wedding.
 However, on your wedding day, feel free to treat yourself!

 10. Juice Cleanses

 This last one on our list might seem surprising.
 However, juice cleanses are high in sugar and spike your blood sugar without filling you up.
 Remember that food is fuel; you will need energy to get through all of your wedding planning.
 This is not the time to stop fully nourishing yourself.

-Replace the unhealthy options above with plenty of fruits and vegetables (except the cruciferous ones), lean cuts of meat for protein, and whole grains.
-Drink plenty of water and make sure you get at least 8 hours of sleep every night.
+There you have it.
+We hope this list of 10 foods to avoid before your wedding has helped give you a place to start.
+Our final tips to avoiding these foods is to replace them with healthier foods.
+Replace the unhealthy options above with plenty of fruits and vegetables (except the cruciferous ones).
+Incorporate lean cuts of meat for protein and whole grains for carbs in your diet.
+Drink plenty of water and make sure you get at least 6-8 hours of sleep every night.